Property & Finances Mediation

 reality-testing proposals to see how they might work in practice

-Mediation does not provide legal advice, but it helps you understand the issues, organise discussions, and reach proposals that you can then take to independent legal advice if needed.
+Mediators do not provide legal advice, but it does allow you to clear up the issues and reach proposals that you can then take to independent legal advice if needed.

 A flexible, practical space to explore options